ayrrajane/ayrrajane/README.md

 # Hello-world.exe 🌏

-Hi!
-I'm Ayrra 👋
-I started my journey in graphic design, where I learned to combine creativity with clean, thoughtful execution.
-Now, I’m exploring the world of software development and currently working as a Junior System Developer.
+Hi, I’m Ayrra 👋 Started in graphic design, upgraded to Junior System Developer.

-I like building things that work well and look good.
-Always learning.
-Always experimenting. 🚀
+I build things that work… eventually.
+Here to Git Good, one questionable commit at a time. 🛠️💀